 - The CRA (Canada Revenue Agency) is open to granting relief from tax penalties and interest, providing flexible payment arrangements, and postponing collection activities on a case-by-case basis if someone has been impacted by COVID-19.
 They have also deferred the personal tax return filing date to June 1, 2020.
 However, if you expect to receive more from the GST credit or Canada Child Benefit for the 2020-2021 benefit year, delaying filing your tax return could delay your increased benefit payment.
 Some more details are available here.

-- The payment of any income tax that an individual owes to the CRA between March 18, 2020 and August 31, 2020 can now be deferred until September 1, 2020 and no interest or penalties will accumulate on the amounts owed during this period of time.
+- As of July 27, 2020, the payment of any income tax that an individual owes to the CRA between March 18, 2020 and August 31, 2020 can now be deferred until September 30, 2020 and no interest or penalties will accumulate on the amounts owed during this period of time.
 More details here.